jondo89/Fraternate/README.md

 <h3>Troubleshooting</h3>

-<p>Dependent on the version of expressjs installed, the following may be required.</p>
+<p>Issues with starting the server on the first installation is likely due to missing NPM modules, If the server is crashing try installation the following modules independently.</p>

 <pre>npm install morgan
 npm install compression